Indesit cooker guide

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Indesit is an Italian brand that, together with Hotpoint and a range of other brands, is part of the large US company Whirlpool.
-Indesit cookers are very popular in the UK, with more people buying this brand than any other.
+Indesit is an Italian brand that, together with Hotpoint and a range of others, is part of the large US company Whirlpool.
+Indesit cookers are very popular in the UK - more people buy this brand than any other.

 High sales volumes may not equate to high quality, however.
-Indesit cookers are cheaper than many - on average, little more than £300 - so read on to find out whether their popularity is a reflection of their quality or their price.
+Indesit cookers are cheaper than many - on average, little more than £300 - so read on to find out whether their popularity is a reflection of their quality or just their low prices.

-If you want to know how Indesit compares with other cooker brands, head for our in-depth freestanding cooker reviews.
+If you want to know how Indesit models compares with others, head for our in-depth freestanding cooker reviews.

 Below, you can find out how reliable Indesit cookers are - as rated by Which? members who own this brand of cooker.
-You'll also see how well they do in our independent testing and out expert verdict, so you can decide whether an Indesit cooker is the right choice for you.
+You'll also see how well they do in our independent testing and read our expert verdict, so you can decide whether an Indesit cooker is the right choice for you.

 |Indesit cooker overview table